micheal-el07/complaint-backend/README.md

  # Complaint Report Management System

 This is the backend system for the complaints report management system develop for Leogics technical assessment.
+##### Note: Details regarding the development process for this project is in Documentation folder.

 ## Prerequisites